 From the icy barrens around Kilimanjaro’s snowy summit to the sun-baked soda flats of Lake Natron.
 From coral reefs and islets in the incredibly blue Indian Ocean, to the hippo pools at Manyara National Park or inside the fabled Ngorongoro Crater; from cool riparian forests of the Selous or in the Usambara Mountains to a little back garden in Arusha – everywhere in Tanzania there are beautiful birds to watch.
 You don’t need to be fabulously wealthy, or even to spend a small fortune in the National Parks, to enrich your life with a seemingly inexhaustible array of unique and intimate bird experiences.

-Many, many bird species have been recorded within the territory of Tanzania; now approaching 1190 – pending ever more DNA analyses of the ‘difficult ones’ by the geneticists.
+Many, many bird species have been recorded within the territory of Tanzania; now approaching 1200 – pending ever more DNA analyses of the ‘cryptic’ ones by the geneticists.
 That is half as many again as the number of birds being found, by all the ornithologists and birders who have ever lived, in Europe west of Moscow, or in America north of Mexico.
 Each of those regions having about 750 bird species regularly recorded within it.

-Many tourists, most of whom have more than a passing interest in birds, come through the portal of Kilimanjaro International Airport and the booming city of Arusha as they head either for “Kili” or for those unique mammal experiences to be garnered ‘out west’ in the spacious Serengeti.
-Most have at least a little time to spare here and there along the way; so I thought it would be helpful to draw attention to some of the enviable birding situations in which they could find themselves around Arusha.
+Many tourists, most of whom have more than a passing interest in birds, come through the portal of Kilimanjaro International Airport and pass through the booming city of Arusha as they head either for “Kili” or for those unique big mammal experiences to be garnered ‘out west’ in the spacious Serengeti.
+Most have at least a little time to spare here and there along the way; so I have always thought it would be helpful to draw attention to some of the enviable birding situations in which they could find themselves around Arusha city.

 Lake Duluti: the scenic crater lake of Duluti is surrounded by a footpath through tall indigenous forest trees that also passes a miniature papyrus swamp.
 Duluti is the perfect place for a brief morning, or late afternoon, bird walk.
 The fish-rich margins usually support White-breasted and Long-tailed Cormorants, several species of heron and egret, and often the odd Knob-billed Duck and Yellow-billed Stork.
 A pair of glorious African Fish Eagles and numerous piebald Augur Buzzards are often to be seen circling overhead.
 In the woods dapper White-cheeked and Brown-breasted Barbets scold noisily from the fruiting fig trees, dwarfed by ungainly Silvery-cheeked Hornbills who gather with swishing wing beats to cackle cacophonously from the higher branches.
 In the leafy shade of the forest floor, or in some dense vine tangle, some ‘skulkers’ lurk, as if too embarrassed by their own beauty to show themselves clearly: African Pygmy Kingfisher, Red-capped Robin Chat, Collared Sunbirds and one of those pretty African domino finches – a neat study in black, white and red – the Twinspots (at this locality they’re Peter’s).
 There are also somewhat duller, but quite localised species such as Grey-Olive Greenbul and Black-throated Wattle-eye.